EXCLUSIVE-Amazon extends moratorium on police use of facial recognition software

 May 18 (Reuters) - Amazon.com Inc AMZN.O told Reuters on Tuesday it is extending until further notice a moratorium that it imposed last year on police use of its facial recognition software.

-The company had issued the moratorium for one year in June 2020, at the height of protests across the United States against police brutality towards people of color, sparked by the killing of George Floyd, a Black man, during an arrest in Minnesota.
+The company had halted the practice for one year starting in June 2020.
+Its announcement came at the height of protests across the United States against police brutality toward people of color, sparked by the killing of George Floyd, a Black man, during an arrest in Minnesota.

-The moratorium followed a years-long fight between the world's largest online retailer and civil liberties advocates, who warned that inaccurate matches could lead to unjust arrests.

-The company, whose cloud computing division Amazon Web Services offers face-matching software with its service known as Rekognition, did not comment Tuesday on the reason for the moratorium's extension.
+Civil liberties advocates have long warned that inaccurate face matches by law enforcementcould lead to unjust arrests, as well as to a loss of privacy and chilled freedom of expression.

+Amazon's extension of its ban underscores how facial recognition remains a sensitive issue for big companies.
+The world's largest online retailer did not comment on the reason for its decision.

-Last year, it had said it hoped Congress would put in place rules to ensure ethical use of the technology.
-Congress has held hearings on the matter, but no such law has emerged.
+Last year, it had said it hoped Congress would put in place rules to ensure ethical use of the technology, though no such law has materialized.

+Amazon offers face-matching with "Rekognition," a service from its cloud computing division.
+Customers relying on the program to find human trafficking victims have still had access to the facial recognition capabilities, Amazon has said.

+Critics have noted a study showing Rekognition struggled to determine the gender of individuals with darker skin tones, research that Amazon has contested.

+Due to Amazon's prominence and prior defense of facial recognition, its moratorium has carried significance.

+Rival Microsoft Corp MSFT.O said shortly after Amazon's June announcement that it would await U.S. federal regulation before selling its face recognition software to police.
+Pharmacy chain Rite Aid Corp RAD.Nalso said it stopped use of the technology at stores the following month.

-(Reporting By Jeffrey Dastin in San Francisco Editing by Chris Reese and Peter Graff)
+(Reporting By Jeffrey Dastin in San Francisco Editing by Chris Reese, Peter Graff and Nick Zieminski)

 ((Jeffrey.Dastin@thomsonreuters.com; +1 424 434 7548;))